 A Pitch Deck is a brief presentation, often created using PowerPoint, Keynote or Prezi, used to provide your audience with a quick overview of your business plan.
 You will usually use your pitch deck during face-to-face or online meetings with potential investors, customers, partners, and co-founders.

-It provides investors with an overview of your business, whether it's showcasing your product, sharing your business model, giving a look into your monetisation strategy, and introducing your team.
+It provides investors with an overview of your business, whether it's showcasing your product, sharing your business model, business expansion plan, giving a look into your monetisation strategy, and introducing your team.

 The main reason for creating a pitch deck for investors is: